Your rights

 Leave of absence

-If you need to pause your studies, you must apply for an academic leave of absence to have a guaranteed place on the programme after the break.
+If you need to pause your studies, you must apply for an academic leave of absence.

 Student influence

-At Uppsala University, you have the opportunity to play an active role in influencing your study situation and work environment in many different ways.
+You have the opportunity to play an active role in influencing your study situation in many different ways.

 Who can I turn to?